Qiagen: Acquisitions and Business Development Timeline

+In 2010, QIAGEN acquired ESE GmbH for point of need testing devices for the application of molecular diagnostic tests without laboratory infrastructure.

-In 2011, QIAGEN acquired Ipsogen S.A. for US$101 million, adding to the company's product and IP portfolio in the blood cancer space and developing its position in molecular diagnostics for oncology.
+In 2011, QIAGEN acquired Ipsogen S.A. for US$101 million, adding to the company's product and IP portfolio in the blood cancer space.
 QIAGEN also acquired Cellestis Limited for US$374 million, giving the company access to QuantiFERON technology for disease detection and prevention.
 The company added two new offices in the Asia Pacific region in New Delhi, India and Taipei, Taiwan.
 The company announced a comprehensive restructuring program to focus on high-growth areas such as personalized medicine and business in emerging markets.
 The program includes workforce reduction and internal restructuring affecting approximately 10% of the company's 3,900 positions.

 In 2013, QIAGEN acquired Ingenuity Systems.
 QIAGEN also acquired CLC bio, which offers bioinformatics analysis software.

 In 2015, QIAGEN acquired AdnaGen's circulating tumor cell enrichment technology.
 QIAGEN also acquired Enzymatic enzyme solutions.

-In March 2015, a management buyout of QIAGEN Marseille led to the creation of HalioDx.
+In March 2015, Qiagen divested its Marseille unit through a management buyout that led to the creation of HalioDx.
 In late 2015 the GeneReader NGS System was launched, and the acquisition of Mo Bio Laboratories was completed.

 In 2016, QIAGEN acquired the Danish molecular diagnostics company Exiqon.

 In 2017, QIAGEN acquired OmicSoft Corporation, a leading provider of highly curated public datasets.

-In 2018, QIAGEN transferred its listing to New York Stock Exchange.
+In 2018, QIAGEN transferred its U.S. listing to the New York Stock Exchange.
 In April 2018, QIAGEN acquired the Spanish firm STAT-Dx and launched the QIAstat-Dx molecular diagnostics platform.

 In 2019, QIAGEN announced the acquisition of Formulatrix assets to develop a digital PCR platform.
-An additional acquisition of N-of-One, a privately held U.S. molecular decision support company and pioneer in clinical interpretation services for complex genomic data, to expand its QCI bioinformatics offerings with Real World Insights.
-In October 2019 QIAGEN entered into an agreement with Illumina granting QIAGEN non-exclusive rights to develop and globally commercialize IVD kits to be used together with Illumina's diagnostic instruments.
+An additional acquisition of N-of-One, a privately held U.S. molecular decision support company and pioneer in clinical interpretation services for complex genomic data, allowed it to expand its Qiagen Clinical Insights (QCI) bioinformatics offerings.
+In October 2019 QIAGEN entered into an agreement with Illumina granting QIAGEN non-exclusive rights to develop and globally commercialize *in vitro* diagnostic kits to be used together with Illumina's diagnostic instruments.

-In September 2020 QIAGEN announced the acquisition of Michigan-based NeuMoDx Inc. to market two fully integrated systems for automated PCR.
+In September 2020 QIAGEN announced the acquisition of Michigan-based NeuMoDx Inc. giving it two fully integrated systems for automated PCR.

+In May 2022, QIAGEN acquired the majority stake in BLIRT S.A., adding new R&D and manufacturing capabilities for customized and standardized recombinant enzymes, as well as molecular biology reagents.

 In January 2023, the business announced its intention to acquire Verogen for $150 million.
+This deal included acquiring GEDmatch, a genetic genealogy service.